kunxin-chor/tgc9-adonis-sandbox/README.md

 ## Task 10: Display listings
 * Make sure to read this first: https://adonisjs.com/docs/4.1/lucid#_static_methods
 * Make sure to read this first: https://edge.adonisjs.com/docs/iteration
+* Make sure to read this first: https://forum.adonisjs.com/t/correctly-passing-collection-of-models-to-edge/131

 1. Change `SightingController.index` to fetch all the sighting records
 2. Pass all the recording sightings to the view `sightings-index`
 3. Use iteration to display all the records in a table form

+# Task 11: Update listing
+* Make sure to read: https://adonisjs.com/docs/4.1/lucid#_static_methods

+1. Add `SightingController.update` to the SightingController, and also a route associated with it.
+The url should be `/sightings/:sighting_id/update`, where the parameter `sighting_id` refers to the id of the sightings that we want to edit
+2. Display the form with the current details of the sighting.
+Make sure to detail_id with the CSRF
+3. Make it such that when the user submit the form, the sighting will be updated.
+Follow the steps below:
+   * Create a new function in the `SightingController` named `processUpdate`
+   * Create a route to to the new function.
+Make sure to include the `sighting_id`
+   * Update the sighting with the new information (https://adonisjs.com/docs/4.1/lucid#_inserts_updates)
+   * Redirect the user back to the `/sightings/` url (see: https://adonisjs.com/docs/4.1/response#_redirects)